Categories

 Between Breaths & Beats: The Life Journey of FraGue

-Dive into the vibrant tapestry of my life.
-From the logical corridors of software engineering to the rhythmic pulse of dance floors, from martial arts mats to meditative stillness, this journey unravels the multifaceted existence of an individual ever on the quest for self-discovery and purpose.
-Welcome to a narrative that blurs the lines between discipline, art, and personal evolution.
+From the logical corridors of software engineering to the rhythmic pulse of dance floors, from martial arts mats to meditative stillness, follow me on my journey that blurs the lines between discipline, art, and personal growth.

 1. From Code to Choreography

 It’s probably an unexpected start, but my first professional steps echoed with the clicks of keyboards rather than dance shoes.
-Taking after my father, I ventured into the engineering world and proudly wore the title of software engineer.
-Even as I transitioned away from this high-paying field to chase a deeper sense of fulfilment, the logical lens I developed during my programming days remains deeply ingrained.
+Taking after my father, I ventured into the engineering world and earned the title of software engineer.
+I transitioned away from this lonesome field in which your only friend is the screen to chase a more profound sense of fulfilment.
+But the logical lens I developed during my programming days remains deeply ingrained – for which I am eternally grateful.
 Now, I perceive the world through a unique fusion of artistry and structured logic, seeing patterns, algorithms, and sequences not just in code but in the ebb and flow of life itself.

 Start your research online and then move whereever it leads you